Skip to Content

 Past Insurance Industry Innovations

-There are many examples of innovation throughout the history of our industry, including:
+There are many examples of innovation throughout the history of our industry, including the following.

 • In the 1700s in England, fire marks were placed on the front of buildings an insurance company covered.
 This was because each British insurer had its own fire department to put out the fire of any building it insured.
 With the fire mark in place, a neighbor would know which insurer's fire department to notify.
 In America, Benjamin Franklin turned that concept into the famous "hand-in-hand" image that was applied to the front of each building Franklin's insurer protected.